AmanPahadia/Lets-chat-app-mern/README.md

 - Remove User from Group: Group owners can remove users from their groups.
 - Rename Group: Group owners can rename their groups.
 - User Profiles: Users can view profiles of other users, including their information and chat history.
-- Real-Time Notifications: Users receive instant notifications for new messages and group activities.
+- Real-Time Notifications: Users receive instant notifications for new messages group activities.

 ScreenShots from the App:-